mwgeurts/fusion_tools/README.md

 ### RigidRegister

 `RigidRegister()` rigidly registers a target CT image to a reference image.
 This function supports both MATLAB and Plastimatch-based registration.
-The type of registration and basic parameters can be provided
+The type of registration and basic parameters can be provided.
+The rigid output vector is compatible with other daily image registration vectors and image manipulation tools within [tomo_extract](https://github.com/mwgeurts/tomo_extract) such as `LoadDailyImage()` and `MergeImages()`.

 If CT to density tables are provided, the reference image is converted to target-equivalent by first interpolating to density using the reference IVDT and then subsequently interpolating back to image value using the target IVDT.